bcgov/data-stream/demo/README.md

 These are the steps.

 1) create an image of the other api
-2) edit docker-compose_2.yml, which contains the following extra services, reflecting the mongo settings in the "default.json" file, under the config folder of the the other api:
+2) edit docker-compose_2.yml, which contains the following extra services, reflecting the mongo settings in the "default.json" file, under api/config of the the other api:

       python_api:
         image: bc-python-api  <= or whatever the name of the image for the other api
         ports: